Choose the right card for your situation

 Think about how you plan to use the card.
 Then look at the fees for the ways you might use the card.
 You may be able to check on the card’s website to find out more about the fees.

 You may have different protections for fraud or errors, depending on the prepaid card you choose.
 With some cards, such as payroll cards, you have legal rights to get your money back after unauthorized charges or errors.
 For other types of cards, you might get protection if the card provider chooses to offer it.
 Check your cardholder agreement to find out about your specific card’s terms and conditions.
-Effective October 1, 2017, the CFPB’s new rule will extend new legal protections to most prepaid cards.

 Your rights to recover money taken from your prepaid card account depend on what type of card it is, what your contract promises, and how quickly you report the loss after you discover it.
 Also, reporting the loss or wrong charge right away can help to stop additional losses from your account.
 Network-branded prepaid card providers usually give some protections for loss or theft, but you should check your card provider’s website or your cardholder agreement to find out the specifics.